etendosoftware/docs/compiled_docs.md

 ##### Overview

-In the remittance window, the user is able to create remittances to manage payments in or out to customers or suppliers.
+In the Remittance window, the user is able to create remittances to manage payments in or out to customers or suppliers.

 A remittance is a group of payments (in/out) or orders/invoices which can be remitted to the bank for its payment.
 The bank will then manage either the collection of the money from the customers or the payment to the vendors/suppliers.